Research

 ESB, August 2023

-Covered by Dutch newspapers Financieel Dagblad and NRC and by Radio 1
+Media coverage: Financieel Dagblad, NRC and Radio 1

 The increasing prevalence of mental health problems and limited capacity of healthcare providers have resulted in long waiting times for mental health treatment in many countries.
 Using administrative data on mental health treatment and labor market status for all inhabitants of the Netherlands, I find that these waiting times for mental health treatment have substantial repercussions on labor market outcomes for at least five years after the start of treatment.
 A two-month (one standard deviation) increase in waiting time results in a four percentage point decrease in employment probability and a two percentage point increase in the probability of disability benefit receipt.
 I instrument individual waiting times using regional waiting times to account for endogeneity.
 Furthermore, I show that vulnerable groups with low education levels or migration backgrounds are especially affected given both that the impact of waiting time is larger for them and that their average waiting time is significantly longer.